marchetto-lab/lab-website/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

-Here are some of the papers we have published over the years!
+Here are some of the papers published over the years!

 {% include section.html %}